 The 10X-PLORE Student Experience

 Our school has the highest expectation for learning: The Moonshot.
-Through a scaffolded approach to designing, developing, and building Moonshot solutions to local and global challenges, our cadets will learn to be problem solvers, inquirers, entrepreneurs, and Moonshot thinkers.
+Through a scaffolded approach to designing, developing, and building Moonshot solutions to local and global challenges, our students learn to be problem solvers, inquirers, entrepreneurs, and Moonshot thinkers.
 The foundation of their educational journey is rooted in the 10X-PLORE tenets.

 Blended Learning, Tutoring & Consultation

 ARES Learning goes well beyond the scope of traditional school, but we recognize the need for some basics shared with other education systems.
-To that end, ARES provides cadets an internationally recognized core curriculum for English, Social studies, Math, Science, and more.
+To that end, ARES provides students an internationally recognized core curriculum for English, Social studies, Math, Science, and more.
 Our system offers interactive experiences rich with multi-media, adaptive practice, and simulations.
 The program is modular and customizable to individual student's needs, and each student has agency in co-creating their own learning path.
-This approach provides a solid foundation for cadets' academic future, and for the project-based learning that is the true focus of the ARES Experience.
+This approach provides a solid foundation for students' academic future, and for the project-based learning that is the true focus of the ARES Experience.

 The Edison Collaborative